 Do mouthguards cause gum recession?

-If your mouthguard does not fit properly or is too tight, it can cause irritation to your gums, which may lead to gum recession.
+If your mouthguard does not fit properly or is too tight, it can irritate your gums, which may lead to gum recession.
 Furthermore, if you do not clean your mouthguard, it can harbor bacteria that can cause gum disease and also contribute to gum recession.
 It is essential to ensure that your mouthguard fits correctly before using it.

 Can you still lose teeth with a mouth guard?